OpinionChange2021/Building-for-Tomorrow/readme.md

 and pilot study Rabab Alkhalifa, Elena Kochkina, and Arkaitz Zubiaga.
 2021.
 Opinions are Made to be Changed: Temporally Adaptive Stance Classification.
 In Proceedings of the 2021 Workshop on Open Challenges in Online Social Networks (OASIS '21).
 Association for Computing Machinery, New York, NY, USA, 27–32. https://doi.org/10.1145/3472720.3483620

-Part of PhD work of Rabab Alkhalifa [https://twitter.com/rabab_alkhalifa]
+Part of PhD work of Rabab Alkhalifa, raalkhalifa@iau.edu.sa/r.a.a.alkhalifa@qmul.ac.uk

 If you are intresting about more details contact the authors.